Nefomemes/node-grau/README.md

 <p>Update 1.1.0 will introduce a set of new syntaxes, that will be flexible and powerful, but still using the official MongoDB Node,js driver.
 Basically, this framework is a modified version of it.</p>

+<p>The Grau vector is made by Gordon#2059.
+But I have added some changes though.
+It's not the same as the in-gane model, but at least it resembles it.
+Btw, I am on mobile so it will look less detailed on the modified parts.</p>

-API reference is not yet done as we will change how this framework works.
+API reference is not yet done as we will change how this framework works in update 1.1.0.